luisico/gold-standard-images/README.md

 - CentOS 7.x
 - RedHat 7.x

-Note that OS name and versions are named after the values reported by `ansible_distribution` and `ansible_distribution_version`.

 ## Providers

 This is the list of supported providers by build name (Packer's build type in parenthesis):